How to Write Meeting Minutes in 2024 | Slite

 What are meeting minutes?

 Meeting minutes are an official record of a meeting for its participants.
-They're also sources of information for teammates who were unable to attend.
+Simply, they're notes of who attended the meeting, what they discussed, and which action items came out as a result.

 Despite their name, meeting minutes don't have to be a record of every single minute, it's a tool to only include the most relevant information in your document.